-As for the repayment of capital received from BRIDGESTONE AMERICAS, INC., a consolidated subsidiary, in the previous fiscal year, the Company accounted for the transaction by recognizing deductible expenses as loss on transfer of shares for tax purposes.
-In the previous fiscal year, the Company excluded some deductible expenses to calculate its taxable income, for accounting purposes, with respect to this matter which gives rise to some uncertain tax treatments under the Japan's tax law.
-The Company had engaged third-party legal, tax professionals, etc. to consider plausible tax treatments and estimated its taxable income using either the expected value method or the most likely amount method considering various scenarios and assumptions.
-As a result, although deferred tax assets would be 91,100 million yen higher if all the deductible expenses were included in calculating taxable income, the Company has lowered its deferred tax assets by 60,000 million yen, relative to amounts under the aforementioned treatment.
-There has been no change in the judgement on the treatment of this matter, and the Company continues the same treatment as the previous fiscal year.
+As for the repayment of capital received from BRIDGESTONE AMERICAS, INC., a consolidated subsidiary, in fiscal year 2021, the Company accounted for the transaction by recognizing deductible expenses as loss on transfer of shares for tax purposes.
+In fiscal year 2021, the Company excluded some deductible expenses to calculate its taxable income, for accounting purposes, with respect to this matter which gives rise to some uncertain tax treatments under the Japan's tax law.
+The Company had engaged third-party legal, tax professionals, etc. to consider plausible tax treatments and estimated its taxable income using either the expected value method or the most likely amount method for the effect of uncertainties considering various scenarios and assumptions.
+As a result, although an effect of 91,100 million yen in total would be imposed on a decrease in income taxes payable and an increase in deferred tax assets if all the deductible expenses were included in calculating taxable income, the Company lowered its deferred tax assets by 60,000 million yen in fiscal year 2021, relative to amounts under the aforementioned accounting treatment, and also continued the same accounting treatment in the previous fiscal year.